Techtonica/curriculum/testing-and-tdd/mocha-testing.md

 *Question:* What are Mocha and Chai, and how do they work in your project?
 How do they differ from Jasmine?

-*Exercise:* Every student should pick a Chai assertion, liek `.to.have.lengthOf`.
+*Exercise:* Every student should pick a Chai assertion, like `.to.have.lengthOf`.
 Describe that matcher to the class and how it should be used.